-When the crops had emerged, the inspector team from the university have dug up randomly selected plants to measure the exact distance between the seed and the field surface.
-The measurements from the university show that the seed depth only deviates within 0.5cm from the selected seed depth of 6cm.
+When the crops had emerged, the inspector team from the university dug up randomly selected plants to measure the exact distance between the seed and the field surface.
+The measurements from the university show that the seed depth only deviates within 0.19 inches from the selected seed depth of 2.36 inches.

 This is seen in a very even and strong emergence over the entire field.

 Even though spring has been very dry in Hungary, the 1240.59 acre world record field is showing very promising emergence.

 Gödöllő University has reported positive early statistics and the host farm is optimistic.
 Väderstad will return to the field in a couple of weeks and provide a full report of the results so far.